New York Times obtains questions that special counsel wants to ask Trump

 Mueller is leading the investigation into Russian meddling in the 2016 election and if there were any ties between Moscow and Trump campaign associates.
 Trump has repeatedly denied collusion.

-Special counsel Robert Mueller's lawyers outlined nearly 50 questions for President Donald Trump about a variety of topics related to the 2016 campaign and his personal orbit, two sources told CNN.
+Trump's legal team outlined nearly 50 questions for Trump about a variety of topics related to the 2016 campaign and his personal orbit based on their conversions with the special counsel, two sources told CNN.

-Mueller's list of questions for Trump was obtained and reported on by The New York Times on Monday.
+The list of questions for Trump was obtained and reported on by The New York Times on Monday.
 The Times report said it had condensed and paraphrased the questions themselves.

 Those paraphrased questions included, according to the Times:

-Note: Clarification: This story has been updated to clarify that the questions were written by Trump's legal team rather than the special counsel's office.